Reasons Not to Buy Life Insurance

 Life insurance comes in handy because when one partner passes, the surviving partner can take time off to recover, both financially and mentally.

 Life insurance is even more important if a couple has children.
 Losing one parent might jeopardize the child’s standard of living, meaning they may not get the education and care they deserve.
-Life insurance ensures the remaining parent can continue the same standard of care as before while they find new income streams or slowly readjust to their new life.
+Life insurance can help the remaining parent maintain financial stability and continue providing care as before while they find new income streams or slowly readjust to their new life.

-You can also give life insurance policies to your children.
+In some cases, parents may choose to purchase life insurance for their children, often to cover funeral costs or secure future insurability.
 Whole life insurance policies for children tend to cost less because children are young and likely haven’t developed any serious medical conditions.

 Business partners are almost like spouses in that if one of them passes, the other partner might struggle to keep things afloat.
-A life insurance payout can help cover the deceased business partner’s contributions while the remaining ones search for a replacement or find a way to continue operations otherwise.
+A life insurance payout can help provide funds to support business continuity or facilitate buy-sell agreements while the remaining ones search for a replacement or find a way to continue operations otherwise.

 A home mortgage is likely the biggest loan of your life.
-Dying with an unpaid mortgage usually means your loved ones have to foot the bill.
+If you die with an unpaid mortgage, your estate or surviving co-borrower may still be responsible for the debt.
 Fortunately, your life insurance coverage can ensure your outstanding mortgage payments are repaid.

 Top Reasons Not to Buy Life Insurance